Home | Buffalo Bill

 Legacy

 Buffalo Bill was not only the founder of Cody but also influenced the rodeo lifestyle with his touring Wild West Show.
-He poured his money into developing Cody he is fondly remembered and his name lives on through the The Buffalo Bill Historical Centre, The Buffalo Bill Dam and the Buffalo Bill state Park.
+He poured his money into developing Cody he is fondly remembered and his name lives on through the The Buffalo Bill Historical Center, The Buffalo Bill Dam and the Buffalo Bill State Park.